 SKDE is solely responsible for the interpretation and presentation of the data provided by NPR.
 FHI/NPR is not responsible for analyses or interpretations based on the data.

-The number of surgeries has decreased throughout the period, from 5,400 in 2015 to 3,100 in 2023.
-Women accounted for approximately 80 % of the surgeries in 2023, and the decline in the number of surgeries during the period is mainly due to fewer surgeries on women.
+The number of operations has declined throughout the entire period, from 5,400 in 2015 to 3,150 in 2024.
+Most of the decrease occurred around the pandemic year of 2020.
+The number of operations in 2024 is approximately at the same level as in 2020.
+Female patients accounted for around 80% of operations in 2024, and the decline in the number of operations over the period is mainly due to a reduction in procedures performed on women.

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.